inferno986return/us-constitution-ebook/README.md

-# The Cathedral & the Bazaar
+# The United States Constitution and Amendments and other documents by the Founding Father
-The Cathedral & the Bazaar, The E-book.

-This is to my knowledge the only free ePub of Eric S. Raymond's iconic essay *The Cathedral & the Bazaar*.
-This e-book should qualify as a "minor change" under the license, though I have shifted the notes into each chapter and added a full list of the lessons at the end.

-Support Eric S. Raymond via Patreon: https://www.patreon.com/esr
+This is a free e-book of the United States Constitution and Amendments (as well as other documents), which should serve the purpose of being a *Pocket Constitution*.

+If you like my work, support me on [PayPal](https://www.paypal.me/HalMotley).

 ## Compiling